tundeajayi/tundeajayi.github.io/_pages/about.md

 **2022**

-* January: Attended [Advanced Language Processing Winter Scchool](http://lig-alps.imag.fr/), an online event.
+* January: Participated in the [Advanced Language Processing Winter Scchool](http://lig-alps.imag.fr/).

 * Contributed to a paper that got accepted at NAACL (more information on this soon)